readthedocs/blog/building-docs-in-pull-requests.rst

    :author: Saadmk11
    :location: DHA

-Autobuild Documentation in Pull Requests
+GSOC 2019: Autobuild Documentation in Pull Requests
 ========================================

 Building documentation for pull requests is one of the most requested features of Read the Docs.